mrexhepi/localstack-example-static-web-s3/Readme.md

 # Localstack example

-Local stack is a fully functional local cloud stack Develop and test your cloud and serverless apps offline!
+[Localstack](https://localstack.cloud/) is a fully functional local cloud stack Develop and test your cloud and serverless apps offline!

 ##